genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Sharing files with a group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that the group is setup, you can share your files.
-In fact, you can share
+Now that the group is set up, you can share your files.
-everything you do on the platform: data, scripts, results, data flows, and
-import templates.
+Any file created on Genestack can be shared.
 Let's share the imported experiment.

-Go to the “Imported files” folder in File Manager.
+Go to the "Imported files" folder in File Manager.
 Alternatively, you can
 search for it in the File Search text box, which you can find on the home page,
 in the File Browser and in the right-hand side dock in every window.

 Once you find the file you want to share, select it in the File Manager by
 ticking the checkbox next to it, then click the "Share" button in the top bar
-or right-click on the file and “Share” option in the context menu.
+or right-click on the file and "Share" option in the context menu.

 |sharing_experiment|